 Students who have already completed courses equivalent to those in the core may substitute other courses numbered above 4000.
 All substitutions of courses for those listed in the core require the prior approval of the graduate director.

-Either for the mathematics option or for the data science option, the non-core course work may consist of an M.A. thesis written under the direction of a faculty member in the Department of Mathematics and Computer Science.
+The non-core course work may consist of an M.A. thesis written under the direction of a faculty member in the Department of Mathematics and Computer Science.
 A thesis is not, however, required for this degree.
 A student who wishes to write a thesis should enroll in 6 hours of Mathematics 6900, M.A.
 Thesis.
 Students writing a thesis must defend their thesis in an oral exam administered by a committee of three department members which includes the thesis director.

 Electives must be seven mathematics courses numbered 4000 or higher with at least five courses numbered 5000 or above.